xiaolei-lab/SIMER/README.md

 ## Generate phenotype controlled by varied QTN effect distribution
 **[back to top](#contents)**

 In the single-trait simulation, the trait can be controlled by ***varied QTN effect distribution***.
 An example of the single-trait controlled by two-group QTNs is displayed as follows:
+If users want to output files, please see **[File output](#file-output)**.

 ```r
 # Real genotypic map